ghiscoding/Angular-Slickgrid/docs/column-functionalities/filters/Compound-Filters.md

 1. `Filters.compoundInputText` adds an Operator combine to an Input of type `text` (alias to `Filters.compoundInput`).
 2. `Filters.compoundInputNumber` adds an Operator combine to an Input of type `number`.
 3. `Filters.compoundInputPassword` adds an Operator combine to an Input of type `password.
-4. `Filters.compoundDate` adds an Operator combine to a Date Picker (flatpickr).
+4. `Filters.compoundDate` adds an Operator combine to a Date Picker.
 5. `Filters.compoundSlider` adds an Operator combine to a Slider Filter.

-### SASS Styling
-You can change the `$flatpickr-bgcolor` and any of the `$compound-filter-X` SASS [variables](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/styles/_variables.scss#L660) for styling.
-For more info on how to use SASS in your project, read the [Wiki - Styling](../../styling/styling.md)

 ### How to use CompoundInput Filter
 Simply set the flag `filterable` to True and use the filter type `Filters.compoundInput`.
 Here is an example with a full column definition: